 One of the most important tourist attractions and best landmarks in Bahrain is the Bahrain Fort (Qal’at al-Bahrain) or the Portuguese Fort as it is called, and the castle’s history dates back to the fourteenth century AD, but the castle was provided with other buildings during different eras such as the Portuguese rule of Bahrain.

-It is located in Manama, the capital of Bahrain, in the Seef district on the seashore, and it is one of the best places that tourists like to visit for its historical and architectural importance, and it is worth noting that the castle was included in the list of UNESCO World Heritage.
+It is located in Manama, the capital of Bahrain, in the Seef district on the seashore.
+It is one of the best places that tourists like to visit for its historical and architectural importance.
+And it is worth noting that the castle was included in the list of UNESCO World Heritage.

-This is where the most important discoveries of Dilmun were found in Bahrain, and it provides an outstanding example not only of the strength of Dilmun but also of its successors during the Tylos and Islamic periods.
-The castle is backed by an elegant and modern visitor center and an excellent museum, where you can pick up a free audio guide.
+This is where the most important discoveries of Dilmun were found in Bahrain.
+It provides an outstanding example not only of the strength of Dilmun but also of its successors during the Tylos and Islamic periods.
+The castle is backed by an elegant and modern visitor center and an excellent museum.
+Where you can pick up a free audio guide.
 When you’re done wandering through the ruins, be sure to enjoy wonderful sea views with a drink in the Museum Café.

 What is the Bahrain Fort?

-Bahrain’s rich commercial history, known as Dilmun in ancient times, is reflected in many archaeological sites, the most prominent of which is the Qal’at al-Bahrain site registered as a UNESCO World Heritage Site.
+Bahrain’s rich commercial history, known as Dilmun in ancient times, is reflect in many archaeological sites, the most prominent of which is the Qal’at al-Bahrain site registered as a UNESCO World Heritage Site.

 The fort is located on top of an artificial hill covering an area of 17.5 hectares which was built over more than 4000 years of continuous occupation.
 It is the site of the former capital of Dilmun and one of the most important archaeological sites in the Arabian Gulf.

-With a display of 500 artifacts, the site’s long settlement history is displayed to the unique background of the wall, which recreates the various exposed artifacts on the site.
+With a display of 500 artifacts, the site’s long settlement history is display to the unique background of the wall.
+Which recreates the various exposed artifacts on the site.
 The museum café facing the sea offers stunning views of the fort and the surrounding palm groves.

 How old is Bahrain fort?

-The area is believed to have been occupied for about 5,000 years.
+The area is believe to have been occupied for about 5,000 years.
 It contains valuable insight into the copper and bronze ages of Bahrain.